-- Figure 5 shows the corresponding evolution of the 750 temperature and the modified potential - intensity, V{pm} , given by (1).
-The latter in this and subsequent figures is only shown in the range - of $35 ms^{-1}$ to $80 ms^{-1}$.
-Experience shows that tropical cyclone genesis is rare when the potential - intensity is less than about $35 ms^{-1}$ (Emanuel, 2010). - 250 On January 12th, relatively small values of V{nm} are evident in the eastern and northern - 251 Mediterranean, but with higher values developing over the northern Adriatic as cold air aloft - creeps in from the north.
-As the upper tropospheric Rossby wave breaks and a cut-off cyclone develops over the central Mediterranean, V{pm} increase greatly during the 13th and 14th, with peak - values greater than $80 m s^{-1}$.
-The cyclop develops in a region of very high V{nm} , though not - where the highest values occur.
-Note that a lower warm core is not obvious at 750 hPa until - 256 January 15th and that it occurs on a somewhat smaller scale than the cut-off cyclone. - As the cyclop moves southward, it maintains a tight inner warm core until after landfall (not shown here) and the modified potential intensity, V{nm} , over the south central Mediterranean - diminishes rapidly, with peak values of only about $60 \text{ }ms^{-1}$ by 00 GMT on January 17th.
-One - 260 potentially important difference between cyclop development and tropical transition is that in the - former case, the volume of air with appreciable potential intensity is limited.
-It is possible that, by - 262 warming the whole tropospheric column relative to the surface, the enhanced surface fluxes - associated with the cyclop substantially diminish the magnitude and/or volume of the high V{mn} - air, serving to limit the lifetime of the cyclop.
-This was the case in the axisymmetric numericalsimulations of Emanuel (2005). - 266 It is clear in this case that the cyclop development occurred on time and space scales 267 appreciably smaller than those of the rather weak, synoptic-scale cyclogenesis resulting from 268 the interaction of the positive PV perturbation near the tropopause with a low-level temperature 269 gradient.
-It is also clear that the strong cooling of the troposphere in response to the development and southward migration of the cutoff cyclone aloft was instrumental in bringing 270 271 about the high potential intensity necessary to activate the WISHE process.
-Therefore, the 272 Rossby wave breaking did much more than trigger cyclogenesis; it provided the necessary 273 potential intensity for the cyclop development.
-Here we draw a distinction from tropical 274 transition, in which, in most cases, the pre-existing potential intensity suffices to maintain a 275 surface flux-driven cyclone.
+Figure 5 shows the corresponding evolution of the 750 temperature and the modified potential intensity, V{pm} , given by (1).
+The latter in this and subsequent figures is only shown in the range of $35 ms^{-1}$ to $80 ms^{-1}$.
+Experience shows that tropical cyclone genesis is rare when the potential intensity is less than about $35 ms^{-1}$ (Emanuel 2010).

+On January 12th, relatively small values of V{pm} are evident in the eastern and northern Mediterranean, but with higher values developing over the northern Adriatic as cold air aloft creeps in from the north.
+As the upper tropospheric Rossby wave breaks and a cut-off cyclone develops over the central Mediterranean, V{nm} increase greatly during the 13th and 14th, with peak values greater than $80 ms^{-1}$.
+The cyclop develops in a region of very high V{pm} , though not where the highest values occur.
+Note that a lower warm core is not obvious at 750 hPa until January 15th and that it occurs on a somewhat smaller scale than the cut-off cyclone.

+As the cyclop moves southward, it maintains a tight inner warm core until after landfall (not shown here) and the modified potential intensity, $V{{DM}}$, over the south central Mediterranean diminishes rapidly, with peak values of only about $60 ms^{-1}$ by 00 GMT on January 17th.
+One potentially important difference between cyclop development and tropical transition is that in the former case, the volume of air with appreciable potential intensity is limited, and it is possible that the enhanced surface fluxes associated with the cyclop substantially diminish the magnitude and/or volume of the high V{pm} air, serving to limit the lifetime of the cyclop.
+This was the case in the axisymmetric numerical simulations of Emanuel (2005).

+It is clear in this case that the cyclop developed on time and space scales appreciably smaller than those of the rather weak, synoptic-scale cyclogenesis resulting from the interaction of the positive PV perturbation near the tropopause with a low-level temperature gradient.
+It is also clear that the strong cooling of the troposphere in response to the development and southward migration of the cutoff cyclone aloft was instrumental in bringing about the high potential intensity necessary for the WISHE process.
+Thus the Rossby wave breaking did much more than trigger cyclogenesis; it provided the necessary potential intensity for the development.
+In this respect, it differs from tropical transition, though in that case, it is possible that the upper trough enhances the existing potential intensity.

-276 3.2 Medicane of December 2005
+b.
+Medicane of December 2005

 A medicane, unofficially known as Zeo, formed on December 14th 2005 off the coast of Tunisia and then moved eastward across a large stretch of the Mediterranean.
 Figure 6 shows a satellite image of this medicane on December 15th.
-This cyclone has been the subject of several intensive studies (e.g. Fita and Flaounas, 2018; Miglietta and Rotunno, 2019).
+This cyclone has been the subject of several intensive studies (e.g. Fita and Flaounas 2018; Miglietta et al. 2021).

-Figure 6: Medicane Zeo between Crete and Libya on 15 December 2005.
-Image from NASA.
+Figure 6: Medicane between Crete and Libya on 15 December 2005.

-Like Medicane Celeno, Medicane Zeo formed as a result of a Rossby wave breaking event, as illustrated in Figure 7.
-On December 8th (panel a), a deep trough is digging southward over eastern Europe, but by the 9th (panel b) it has split in two, with the westward half breaking southwestward over Germany and Switzerland.
+Like Medicane Celeno, it formed as a result of a Rossby wave breaking event, as illustrated in Figure 7.
+On December 8th (panel a), a deep trough is digging southward over eastern Europe, but by the 9th (panel b) has split in two, with the westward half breaking southwestward over Germany and Switzerland.
 By the 11th (panel d), this local minimum is located over Tunisia and on the 12th (panel e) is more or less completely cut off from the main westerly jet.
 It subsequently oscillates over Tunisia and Algeria, before moving slowly eastward over the Mediterranean, as shown in Figure 8.